The Ring 💍 Paris

 💍

 Martine was in tears now, the way she used to do it as a teenager at Le Funambule.
 She had it all balanced as if she were a tightrope walker: on one side she was thinking sadly about her mother on the crimson velvet; on the other side, she was remembering the time when she was fifteen and her father told her that she was the most beautiful girl in the world.
-She was heading out the door, confused about who she was and how she’d make it through the school year.
+She was heading out the door, angry at her mother and confused about who she was and how she’d make it through the school year.
 No one understood her, and she could never say what she really felt.
 She was like Voltaire’s Micromégas, just smaller and more confused.
 But still, she came from more or less the same planet.
 She was just as alien.
-She saw the root of Sartre’s chestnut tree, dark and sinister, creeping out from the earth, making her feel slightly nauseous.
-Her nerves were shot and she had two small pimples above her left eyebrow.
-That morning she had a twenty-minute oral on Meaning in French Drama.
-Only the French could do this to their children.
-Her clothing was too tight in one place and too loose in another when her father stopped her and told her that she was the most beautiful girl in the world.
-He kissed her on the nose, and watched her lift up from the floorboards and float out the door.

-Three years later her mother had worn her father to the ground.
+Three years later her mother had worn her father into the ground.
 Martine often saw him on her way to university, under the elevated metro at Barbès, hawking kaftans and leather hats from Senegal.
 He had a thing for African women.
 He called them the farthest thing from les salopes de Montmartre.
 She remembered seeing him a week before he died, disappearing down Rue de la Goutte d’Or, bewitched by the swaying hips of an African woman half his age.

 Martine swore to herself that she would never be like her mother.